-Pacific Heartbeat Season 6 premieres in May 2017 on PBS Hawaiʻi.
+Pacific Heartbeat Season 6 airs Saturdays in May 2017 on PBS Hawaiʻi.

 A co-presentation of Pacific Islanders in Communications and PBS Hawaiʻi